 Former Loyola faculty member Tirthabir Biswas also worked in the area of gravitation and cosmology.
 He collaborated with a number of Loyola students over the years on theoretical ideas in gravitation with implications for cosmology.

 Professor Martin McHugh worked for many years on the experimental side of gravitation.
 First in tests of the equivalence principle, then in the effort to detect gravitational waves.
 He worked on resonant mass gravitational wave detectors, then with interferometers when he joined the LIGO Science Collaboration.
 After being part of that group for nearly 10 years he left to pursue other research interests.
 However, he was quite gratified when LIGO made the first direct detection of gravitational waves, reported in 2016.
 That work led to the Nobel prize for the leaders and founders of the project, and gravitational waves have become a tool to study astrophysics, cosmology, and as a probe to a better understanding of the gravitational interaction.

-Professor McHugh’s current research is somewhat of a departure from this previous work.
-He is working on a history of physics, more specifically a biography of Robert H. Dicke.
+Finally, Professor McHugh has done some work in the history of gravitational physics, in particular the pioneering work of Robert H. Dicke.
 Dicke made significant contributions in many areas of physics over the second half of the twentieth century.
 A short list of his accomplishments include the invention of the microwave radiometer, work in atomic physics on the narrowing of spectral lines by use of a buffer gas (sometimes referred to as ‘Dicke narrowing’), and foundational work on the theory of superradiance.
 But Dicke is best known for his work in gravitational physics – both his pioneering experiments, and his role in the development of the Brans-Dicke theory.
-The latter done with Loyola emeritus professor of physics Carl Brans when he was a graduate student at Princeton.
+The latter, as noted above, done with Loyola Professor Emeritus Carl Brans when he was a graduate student at Princeton.
 Dicke also played a pivotal role in the discovery of the Cosmic Microwave Background.